EverBank Stadium: Current stadium

 The stadium was temporarily rebranded to TrEverBank Stadium before the Jaguars' 2024 season 18–13 home opener loss against the Cleveland Browns, in an allusion to Jaguars quarterback Trevor Lawrence through a publicity stunt as part of his collaboration with EverBank.

 "Stadium of the Future"

-The stadium is planned to undergo wholesale renovations around 2025 and 2026, with initial plans including a reduction in capacity to 60,000.
+The stadium is planned to undergo wholesale renovations around 2025 and 2026.
 This could force the Jaguars, the Gator Bowl, and the Florida–Georgia game to temporarily play elsewhere during the reconstruction.
-In June 2023, the Jaguars unveiled plans for the renovation of the stadium.
-Dubbed the "Stadium of the Future", the plans include a 360 degree concourse, an energy-efficient facade, and a large canopy to provide shade.
+In June 2023, the Jaguars unveiled plans for the renovation.
+Dubbed the "Stadium of the Future", the plans include a 360-degree concourse, an energy-efficient facade, and a large canopy to provide shade.
 Capacity will be reduced to 62,000, expandable to 71,500 for college football games.

-In October 2024 NFL owners voted unanimously to approve the renovation of EverBank Stadium, home of the Jacksonville Jaguars.
+In October 2024 NFL owners voted unanimously to approve the renovation.
 The $1.4 billion project began in February 2025 and is projected to be completed before the start of the NFL season in 2028.
+While the Jaguars had initially planned to spend the 2026 and 2027 seasons away from the stadium, it was decided that it would be only the 2027 season that the team would be away at Camping World Stadium in Orlando, though the 2026 season will see capacity reduced to 42,507.